memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

     int var = our_load_function(p);
     ```

 2. Identify specific memory addresses corresponding to peripheral registers: We will need to identify the specific memory addresses that correspond to the peripheral registers we want to intercept.
-But It is a challenging task, especially when the information about which operations correspond to peripherals or local memory is not readily available.
+It is a challenging task, especially when the information about which operations correspond to peripherals or local memory is not readily available.
 This is particularly true in cases where functions receive pointers as arguments, as it becomes more difficult to precisely identify operations related to peripheral accesses.
 For example:

     ```c
     void foo(void *p){